Blackymas/NSPanel_HA_Blueprint/docs/addon_climate.md

     refresh: 300s
 ```

-### Concrete example: (Water) underfloor heating
+### Real Use Case Example: Water Underfloor Heating with NSPanel

-The NSPanel is particularly nice as a replacement for existing water underfloor heating controllers.
-They are installed at approximately eye level and (often) supplied by 230V.
+The NSPanel works nicely as a replacement for existing water underfloor heating controllers, installed at eye level and often powered by 100-240VAC.
-In my case, the valve is type 'normally closed,' i.e. an open relay corresponds to 'no heating.'
+In my specific use case, the control valve is of the 'normally closed' type, meaning that an open relay indicates 'no heating.'
-I am using relay #1.
-Please note that this is _not_ a PID controller, but simply on-off.
+I have utilized relay #1 for this purpose.
+It's important to note that this setup does not act as a PID controller but operates on a simple on-off mechanism.
-At a certain value, the heating starts and at another value it switches off again.
+The system initiates heating at a preset value below and turns it off at a value above the set point.
-These value were set to `0.3°C` below and `0.1°C` above the setpoint, respectively.
+I have set these values to `0.3°C` below and `0.1°C` above the target temperature, respectively.
-It turned out that `0.3`and `0.1` worked well for all off our 4 rooms.
-The minimum settable value is `15°C`, the maximum `22°C` and the granularity (step size) is `0.1°C`.
-In addition, I chose to set the default temperature to `21.2°C`.
+These adjustments, `0.3` and `0.1`, have been effectively maintaining the desired temperature in all of our four rooms.
+The thermostat's settings range from a minimum of `15°C` to a maximum of `22°C`, with a granularity of `0.1°C` for adjustments.
+Furthermore, I have selected `21.2°C` as the default target temperature.

 ```yaml
  ##### addon-configuration #####